Census Dots

 Native American/Other

-Pierce County is the 35th most populous county of the 72 counties in Wisconsin.
+Pierce County is ranked the 35th most populous county in Wisconsin, out of 72 counties.
+Pierce County was ranked the 35th most populous county in the 2020 Census.

 Pierce County's White Population